Amarillo, Texas: History

-Amarillo was hit by the Dust Bowl and entered an economic depression.
-U.S. Routes 60, 87, 287, and 66 intersected at Amarillo, making it a major tourist stop with numerous motels, restaurants, and curio shops.
+Amarillo was hit by the Dust Bowl in the 1930s and entered an economic depression.

 World War II led the establishment of Amarillo Army Air Field in east Amarillo and the nearby Pantex Army Ordnance Plant, which produced bombs and ammunition.
 After the end of the war, both of the facilities were closed.
 The Pantex Plant was reopened in 1950 and produced nuclear weapons throughout the Cold War.

-In 1949, a deadly F4 tornado devastated much of Amarillo, shortly after nightfall on May 15, tearing through the south and east sides of the city, killing seven people, and injuring more than 80 others.
-The tornado touched down southwest of Amarillo, near the town of Hereford, then tracked its way northward, on a collision course with Amarillo.
-The tornado, shortly after 8 pm, ripped through Amarillo's most densely populated areas, demolishing almost half of the city, causing catastrophic damage and loss of life.

 In 1951, the army air base was reactivated as Amarillo Air Force Base and expanded to accommodate a Strategic Air Command B-52 Stratofortress wing.
 The arrival of servicemen and their families ended the city's depression.
 Between 1950 and 1960, Amarillo's population grew from 74,443 to 137,969.
 However, the closure of Amarillo Air Force Base on December 31, 1968, contributed to a decrease in population to 127,010 by 1970.
 In 1970, the U.S. Census Bureau reported Amarillo's population as 6.1% Hispanic and 88.5% non-Hispanic white.

-In the 1980s, ASARCO, Iowa Beef Processors (present day Tyson Foods), Owens-Corning, and Weyerhaeuser built plants at Amarillo.
-The Eastridge neighborhood houses many immigrants from countries such as Vietnam, Laos, and Burma.
-Many of them found employment at the nearby Iowa Beef Processors plant.
+In the 1980s, ASARCO, Iowa Beef Processors (present-day Tyson Foods), Owens-Corning, and Weyerhaeuser built plants at Amarillo.
+The Eastridge neighborhood houses many immigrants from countries such as Vietnam, Laos, and Burma, many finding employment at the nearby Iowa Beef Processors plant.
 The following decade, Amarillo's city limits encompassed 60 sqmi in Potter and Randall Counties.
 Interstate 27 highway connecting Lubbock to Amarillo was built mostly during the 1980s.

-In May 1982, a strong F3 tornado struck Amarillo's western suburbs, devastating parts of Dawn, and Bushland.
-No fatalities were reported.

-Amarillo has celebrated National CleanUp Day on the third Saturday of September annually since 2018.